benmoose/axios-action-creators/README.md

     result: [15564, 27377, ...]
   },
   meta: {
-    responseAt: 1513176648004
+    responseAt: 1513176648004,
+    response: {...}
   },
-  response: {...}
 }
 ```

-The original, unmodified response is always available in the `response` key.
+The original unmodified response, if available, is always stored in `meta.response`.
+Request data, either raw or normalised, is always stored in `payload`.